 VICTIMS ASSISTANCE MINISTRY: Provides victims/survivors of sexual abuse assistance with reporting sexual misconduct, and helps obtain support for the needs of the individual and families.
 If you are a survivor, please contact Ms. Suzanne Healy at the Victims’ Assistance Ministry Office of the Archdiocese at SDHealy@la-archdiocese.org or 213-637-7650.

 FINGERPRINTING: All clergy, paid parish/school personnel and volunteers who work regularly in a supervisory role with children or youth must be fingerprinted.
 Information on fingerprinting schedule and locations is published monthly.

 "Safeguard the Children" (VIRTUS) classes are mandatory for anyone working or volunteering around children—including lectors, Eucharistic Ministers, sacristans, ushers, etc. Classes, which are three hours long, are held throughout the Archdiocese.
 St. Therese highly encourages all volunteers to become trained so that we can all be the "eyes and ears" of our parish and protect all of God's Children!

-For those who have already taken the VIRTUS class but for whom it has been four years or more since having done so, we also offer occasional VIRTUS Recertification Classes ("Keeping the Promise Alive").
+For those who have already taken the VIRTUS class but for whom it has been four years or more since having done so, the Archdiocese also offers VIRTUS Recertification Classes ("Keeping the Promise Alive").
 These classes are two hours long and are normally held in the evenings.
 Go to the Archdiocese of Los Angeles website (www.la-archdiocese.org) and click on PROTECTING CHILDREN to find out when the next classes will be held and/or to sign up for a scheduled class.
 For more information about what VIRTUS is, please read the information below.